rupertchen/php-named-time-offset/README.md

 most common way for people to work with offsets, they are not unique.
 The full offset names are unique, but they are verbose and inefficient for storage.

+This library attempts to address the issue by providing unique numeric constants for storage mapped to full names and abbreviations for display.

 ## How To Run The Tests
 From the command line, run: